 - Receipts — you can create an eCommerce payment form with Gravity Forms and then generate a PDF document receipt for people who make a purchase.
 You can even sync your form and PDF generator with WooCommerce.

-Because Gravity Forms is so flexible, you can easily adapt this method to other use cases as well.
+Because Gravity Forms is so flexible, with powerful compatibility with a range of third-party APIs, you can easily adapt this method to other use cases as well.

 How to Set Up Your WordPress PDF Generator